nickmiller-iit/RSSW/poolseq/notes.md

 These 2 operations take a while (roughly a day), so set up a script to run thatm and save the resulting `poolfstat::pooldata` object as a binary file in R's RDS format.

-Resulting data set contained 702,906 SNPs, which should be plenty!
+Resulting data set contained 716,989 SNPs for the polised & scaffolded genome, which should be plenty!

 ## PCA